nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

 | Week | 201724 | bing | 13.98 |
 | Week | 201724 | l.facebook.com | 12.48 |

+**📝 Observation:** Direct traffic drives the most revenue both monthly and weekly.
+Google and DFA are also top-performing sources, but with lower contribution.
 ## Query 04: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017.
 ```sql
 with